maxskunkworks/dev/O365-Endpoints-Notifications/README.md

-# Office 365 Update Notification (v0.9)
+# Office 365 Update Notification (v1.0)

 + **Time to deploy**: 2 minutes
 + **Cost**: ~$1.00 per month

-The **Office 365 Update Notification** template provisions an Azure Logic app that notifies the specified Office 365 email address when updates are published to the [Office 365 Endpoints RSS feed](https://endpoints.office.com/version/worldwide?clientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7&allVersions=true&format=RSS) and an App Service that converts the JSON output of endpoint updates to human-readable tables to make notification emails easier to read.
+The **Office 365 Update Notification** template provisions a set of Azure resources that sends email notifications to a specified Office 365 email address when updates are published to the [Office 365 Endpoints RSS feed](https://endpoints.office.com/version/worldwide?clientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7&allVersions=true&format=RSS).
+You can specify the Office 365 instance for which you want to be notified (i.e. Worldwide, China etc.).

 ![alt text](images/O365-notification-email.png "Notification email example")